-As we have discussed in previous notes, an environment of higher interest rates was negative for some of the loss-making companies in EWI's portfolio as investors became concerned about whether they may need to raise finance.
-In particular, EWI was affected by a sizeable allocation to unprofitable, cash consumptive healthcare stocks.
-However, following the implementation of its enhanced portfolio construction framework, which includes the portfolio construction guardrails detailed on page 9, EWI has decreased its allocation to loss-making companies in favour of companies that are generating free cash flows, with the allocation to healthcare similarly reducing.
-These changes are expected to lower the portfolio's sensitivity to more challenging economic environments, particularly those where interest rates are rising, in the future.
+As we have discussed in previous notes, an environment of higher interest rates was particularly negative for some of the loss-making companies in EWI's portfolio as investors became concerned about whether they may need to raise finance.
+In particular, EWI suffered from having a sizeable allocation to unprofitable, cash consumptive healthcare stocks.
+However, following the implementation of its enhanced portfolio construction framework, which includes the portfolio construction guardrails detailed on page 9, EWI has decreased its allocation to loss-making companies to the benefit of companies that are generating free cash flows, with the allocation to healthcare similarly reducing.
+This above should reduce the portfolio's sensitivity to more challenging economic environments, particularly those where interest rates are rising, in the future.

-As can be seen in Figure 9 above, the impact of Trump's "Liberation Day" tariffs has been limited to date and there may be further recovery potential should the outlook towards growth stocks continue to improve.
+As can be seen in Figure 9 above, the impact of Trump's "Liberation Day" tariffs has been relatively muted and there still appears to be significant recovery potential should the outlook towards growth stocks continue to improve.